fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 The ENEI.SessionApp solution is defined by three projects:

 * **ENEI.SessionsApp:** portable class library project, which will contain the shared code between targets.
-This project is independent of the platform;
+This project is regardless of the platform;
-* **ENEI.SessionsApp.Droid:** Xamarin Android project, which define the Android application and knows the Android API;
+* **ENEI.SessionsApp.Droid:** Xamarin Android project, which defines the Android application and knows the Android API;
-* **ENEI.SessionsApp.iOS:** Xamarin iOS project, which define the iOS application and knows the iOS API;
+* **ENEI.SessionsApp.iOS:** Xamarin iOS project, which defines the iOS application and knows the iOS API;

 Now, you should update the [NuGet Packages](https://www.nuget.org/) available in project.
 In the case described in figure 4, you only need to update the [Xamarin Forms NuGet Package](https://www.nuget.org/packages/Xamarin.Forms):